harpdream/Portfolio_Project/README.md

 # Portfolio_Project

-These projects are only personal projects that will demonstrate my understanding of basic data analysis and potentially jumpstart my career.
+These are a collection of personal projects that will demonstrate my understanding of basic data analysis and potentially jumpstart my career.